alexa/alexa-auto-sdk/samples/android/README.md

 8. Make note of the **Client ID** and **Client Secret**.
 9. Agree to the license terms in the Developer Portal and click **Finished**.

-#### Include AAC SDK dependencies
+#### Include Alexa Auto SDK dependencies
-If you have not already done so, you must build the Android specific binaries for the AAC SDK library project to link to.
+If you have not already done so, you must build the Android specific binaries for the Alexa Auto SDK library project to link to.

-See the [Alexa Auto Core Builder](../../builder/README.md) instructions to build the AAC SDK binaries for your Android target.
+See the [Alexa Auto SDK Builder](../../builder/README.md) instructions to build the Alexa Auto SDK binaries for your Android target.

 #### Enabling device capabilities

-In order to use the certain AAC functionality, your product needs to be whitelisted by Amazon.
+In order to use the certain Alexa Auto SDK functionality, your product needs to be whitelisted by Amazon.
 Copy the product's **Amazon ID** from the Developer Console and follow the whitelisting directions on the [Need Help?](../../NEED_HELP.md) page.

 #### Configure the project in Android Studio

 1. Launch [Android Studio](https://developer.android.com/studio/index.html) and select "Open an existing Android Studio project".
 2. Open the `${AAC_SDK_HOME}/samples/android` folder and click the **Open** button.
 (Tested with Android Studio version 3.x)
-3. [Include the AAC SDK dependencies](#include-AAC-SDK-dependencies) and select **Build > Refresh Linked C++ Projects** in Android Studio.
+3. [Include the Alexa Auto SDK dependencies](#include-Alexa-Auto-SDK-dependencies) and select **Build > Refresh Linked C++ Projects** in Android Studio.
 4. Read about [authorization with AVS in the Sample App](#authorization-with-avs-in-the-sample-app) and follow further setup instructions, if necessary.
 5. Populate the app_config.json file in the assets directory with the Client ID, Client Secret, and Product ID for your product.
 Product DSN may be any unique identifier.
 The contents of this file are required for configuring the Engine as well as authorizing with Code-Based Linking.

 ### Running the Sample App
 Use Android Studio to install and run the Sample App on your target device.
-> **NOTE**: The AAC SDK supports Android API level 22+.
+> **NOTE**: The Alexa Auto SDK supports Android API level 22+.

 ### Understanding the Sample App
-The Sample App provides an example of how to create and configure an instance of the Engine, extend the AAC SDK Platform Interfaces, and register the interface implementations with the Engine.
+The Sample App provides an example of how to create and configure an instance of the Engine, extend the Alexa Auto SDK Platform Interfaces, and register the interface implementations with the Engine.
 The Platform Interface implementations are located in the `impl/` folder of the `com.amazon.sampleapp` directory with the `Handler` postfix.
-These classes extend the JNI wrapper classes, which mirror the AAC C++ API.
+These classes extend the JNI wrapper classes, which mirror the Alexa Auto C++ API.
 You can read more about these interfaces in the following documentation:

 - [Core Module](../../platforms/android/CORE.md)
 - [Alexa Module](../../platforms/android/ALEXA.md)